Eyes & Senses: Perceptual Load

 1. Eye Fatigue Without Clear Eye Disease

-Your eyes feel tired, dry, or strained—even with normal exams.
+Your eyes feel tired, dry, or strained — even with normal exams.
+Sustained sympathetic tone, reduced blink variability, screen-driven visual lock, and autonomic under-recovery converge here.

 2. Light Sensitivity That Feels Aggressive